sagesteppe/sagesteppe.github.io/_pages/about.md

   - /about.html
 ---

 I have worked as a field botanist in Western North America since graduating from the Evergreen State College in 2014.
 Most of my experience is in semi-arid, and arid land administered by the Bureau of Land Management.
 Although I have worked professionally from roughly 3 to ~ 13,000+ feet.
+I received my Masters in Plant Biology and Conservation from Northwestern University and the Chicago Botanic Garden and was advised by [Jeremie Fant](https://sites.northwestern.edu/fant-lab/).

 If you are looking for work as a field botanist in western north america, please reach out.
 I almost certainly have friends currently looking for employees.